 Unique in the world is the concept of the CHYN.
 In an interdisciplinary approach, scientists from physics, chemistry, biology and medicine are jointly pursuing research on nanostructures.
 This research provides an immense potential for applications in medicine and biology.
 For example, the smallest bioelectronic implants could in future replace destroyed sensory cells and help people to see, hear, or move arms or legs again.

 Also at home on the banks of the Elbe river are institutes of the Max Planck Society and the Leibniz Association.
 Today, also the Fraunhofer Society is present with research institutions.

 At Hamburg’s Laser Zentrum Nord (LZN), both the suspension of the crew rest and the luggage compartments of the Airbus A350 were designed as a bionic structure prior to entering series production – a milestone in the transfer of 3D printing to industrial production.

 In the Hamburg Metropolitan Region, further research institutes are being located.
 Particularly well known is the CFK Valley Stade, where some 100 companies and research institutes work on new processes, methods and products in lightweight construction with carbon fibres and composites, mainly for the aerospace industry.

 Think tank of the aviation industry is the ZAL TechCenter.
 An interface of science, business, and the City of Hamburg, its centrally bundles the city’s technological expertise in the ZAL TechCenter.
-Opened in early 2016, the TechCenter promotes the industrialisation of new technologies in six areas of expertise, i.e. cabin concepts and technologies, ventilation and air conditioning systems as well as hull and systems integration.
+The TechCenter promotes the industrialisation of new technologies in six areas of expertise, i.e. cabin concepts and technologies, ventilation and air conditioning systems as well as hull and systems integration.